When is is put in English? Uses of was - were

 She is a doctor. - She is a doctor.

-The main thing that needs to be firmly grasped: "am", "is", "are", the use of which sometimes causes difficulties, are not three different verbs, but one and the same - the verb to be (to be).
+The main thing that needs to be firmly understood: “am”, “is”, “are”, the use of which sometimes causes difficulties, are not three different verbs, but one and the same - the verb to be (to be).

 Conjugation of the verb to be (past tense)